S4AI-CornellTech/Hermes/README.md

 ## Overview

 Hermes is an algorithm-system co-design framework that intelligently distributes search clusters across multiple machines, employing hierarchical search and Dynamic Voltage and Frequency Scaling (DVFS) to optimize retrieval latency and energy consumption.
-Built on open-source LLMs and retrieval indices from publicly available datasets, running on commodity hardware, Hermes achieves:
+Hermes is built on open-source LLMs and retrieval indices from publicly available datasets and running on commodity hardware:

 <img src="images/HermesArchitecture.png" alt="Hermes" style="width:100%;">